kernie66/homebridge-random-delay-switch/README.md

 ## Good to know

-* **When manualy turning OFF the switch, the timer will stop and the motion sensor will NOT be triggered.**
+* **When manually turning OFF the switch, the timer will stop and the motion sensor will NOT be triggered.**

 * **When the delay switch is getting ON command while it's already ON, the timer will restart and the motion sensor trigger will be delayed.**

 ## Thanks
-This switch is based on [Homebridge-Delay-Switch](https://github.com/nitaybz/homebridge-delay-switch) and [Homebridge-Automation-Switches](https://github.com/grover/homebridge-automation-switches).
+This plugin is forked from [Homebridge-Random-Delay-Switch](http://github.com/kernie66/homebridge-random-delay-switch) This switch is based on [Homebridge-Delay-Switch](https://github.com/nitaybz/homebridge-delay-switch) and [Homebridge-Automation-Switches](https://github.com/grover/homebridge-automation-switches).
 Many Thanks to @nitaybz and @grover for their good work, without that, this plugin would have never been realized so easily.